jbush001/NyuziToolchain/README.md

 ## Building on MacOS

-On Mavericks and later, you can install the command line compiler like this:
+On Mavericks and later, you can install the host command line compiler like this:

     xcode-select --install

 On earlier versions, you can download XCode from the app store.
 You will also need to install a package manager like [MacPorts](https://www.macports.org/) to get the remaining dependencies.
 Open a new terminal to do the build after installing MacPorts, because it installs alternate versions of some utilities and updates the PATH.
 Once you have done this:

     sudo port install cmake bison swig swig-python